elezetamusic/elezetamusic.github.io/README.md

-# elezetamusicarchive for albums of the Elezeta music project (www.elezeta.com)
+# Archive for the Elezeta music project (www.elezeta.com) and the Windlereye music project (www.windlereye.com).

-You may want to listen to these at [Spotify](https://open.spotify.com/artist/3RPEdOJGGdk3kOnmVq3dgX) instead.

 ## Indie Pop/Rock